Tensor clustering with algebraic constraints gives interpretable groups of crosstalk mechanisms in breast cancer: Results

 \subsection{Systematic model identification}

-We now analyze the response of the five structured groups found in the previous section (Fig.~2D) to obtain a mechanistic insight about how the cell line/ligand combinations in them respond to the stimuli.
-We perform systematic model analysis of 729 possible ODE network models, and find that with our data 44 are structurally identifiable, a prerequisite for performing parameter estimation and model selection.
+We now analyze the response of the five structured groups found in the previous section (Fig.~\ref{fig:three-clusters}D) to obtain a mechanistic insight about about the cell line/ligand combinations in each cluster.
+We consider 729 possible ODE network models, and then perform systematic model analysis of the 44 that are structurally identifiable with the given data.
+We test structural identifiability, a prerequisite for performing parameter estimation and model selection, using Daisy \cite{DAISY}.
 Then, we parametrize, rank and choose the models that best represent each cluster's response.
 As a result, we have a list of candidate signaling mechanisms for each cluster which provides more information than the statistical predictions of the sensitivity of MAP Kinase drug targets (e.g., ErbB drug class)~\cite{Niepel2013}.

-Models of the MAPK and AKT pathways have been studied under a variety of biological and modeling assumptions~\cite{Heinrich2002,Huang1996}, including pathway crosstalk~\cite{Fujita2010,Won01062012,Fey:2012ge,Chen239}.
-Here we consider simple models to ensure the parameters are at least locally identifiable so there are a finite number of parameter values to fit the data.
-See the SI Appendix for a brief synopsis of MAPK models.